schneidermatic/Python-HOWTOs/README.md

-# Python-Skeleton
+# Python-Cookbook
-Skeleton for simple Python CLI Projects
+A Collection of Python Recipes

+### TODO: Documentation of the Python-Cookbook Content